Jurgens92/SophosGuard/README.md

 ## Current Status

-- **Beta Version**: This application is currently in beta.
+- **Early Version**: This application is currently working.
 Features may change, and feedback is welcome!

 ## Usage